changxi6/CNN_LSTM_CHL7001/README.md

 ## 4.2 Model Explanation LSTM continued  <a class="anchor" id="Model.c"></a>

-As the new information flows through different gates (the input gate zi , the forget gate zf and the output gate zo) in memory blocks, it is read, forgotten and stored.
-Then, the cell state and the hidden state are updated and transferred to the next cell.
+The new information is read, forgotten and stored when it flows through input gate, forget gate and output gate in memory blocks.
+Then, the cell state and the hidden state are updated,transferred and combined with new inputs.
+Let us take the stock in financial market as an example.
 For instance, previous cell state ct-1 is used to store the information kept from the last step: an increasing trend of the stock price in the past.
 Previous hidden state ht-1 is used to receive outputs from last cells: the closing price of the stock yesterday.
 Next, they are combined with the current input state at xt, which can fresh information: an unexpected major personnel change today.
 Finally, an accurate output is received.

 ## 4.3 1D-CNN  <a class="anchor" id="cnn"></a>